 The list description may not mention all protected features, but, because a feature or interior of the building is not mentioned in the description does not mean that is not important nor that it is not protected by law.

-For more advice regarding the listing of a building you can contact us here.
+You can find more advice regarding the listing of a building from Historic England here.

 Listed buildings and curtilage